rsandz/joplin-calendar/README.md

 - Use the arrow key to move between dates.

+- Use Ctrl to jump between days with notes.
+  - Use Ctrl+Left or Ctrl+Up to jump to the nearest date in the past with a note.
+  - Use Ctrl+Right or Ctrl+Down to jump to the nearest date in the future with a note.

 ### After clicking on the note list

 - Use up and down arrow keys to select notes.